 How To Make Gluten-Free Pie Crust

 The best part about this crust is that it is SO EASY to put together.
 The dough comes together in a food processor in a few minutes.
 Just make sure that you don’t overprocess the dough: Once it has come together stop running the processor.
-After it’s made you CAN roll out the dough right away.
+After it’s made you CAN roll out the dough right away, which we love.
 This is unusual for pie crusts, that usually need to wait to rest and firm up.
 We found it easiest to roll the dough between two sheets of plastic.
 Normally we shy away from plastics, but in this crust it really is easiest if you use that vs. parchment paper.
 But if you don’t keep plastic in your home (we get it!), parchment will do in a bind!

 Once the dough is rolled out, invert into the pie pan right way and parbake the crust to ensure no soggy bottoms!
-If you’d rather wait to roll the crust you can store it in the refrigerator for two days, but let it warm up a tiny bit before rolling (about 5-10 minutes depending on how warm your kitchen is).
+If you’d rather wait to roll the crust you can store the pastry, wrapped in plastic, in the refrigerator for two days, but let it warm up a tiny bit before rolling (about 5-10 minutes depending on how warm your kitchen is).
 Once you have par-baked the pie you MUST bake it with the filling immediately after.
 If you wait in between par-baking and filling the shell there is a chance the crust can crack a bit.
 It’s not the end of the world if it does, as the pie will still bake up alright, but it’s an easy mistake to avoid by making sure you par-bake the crust and bake the filling together without waiting in between those two steps.
 If it does crack a bit, which we did see happen in testing if we waited in between par-baking and filling, the slight cracks magically came back together the next day.

 Tips for Rolling Out Dough and Baking

 - Don’t overwork the dough in the food processor!
 Once it “comes together” stop!
 Take it out.